 The study of band structures in hyperbolic crystals has been developed within the framework of hyperbolic band theory~\cite{Maciejko2021,CrystallographyOfHyperbolicLattices,Maciejko2022,Cheng2022,Kienzle2022}, which extends the conventional Bloch theorem to negatively curved space.
 Notably, hyperbolic analogs of topological phases~\cite{THL-PRL2020,HPTB-PRL2022,CIHL-PRB2022,Zhang2022NatComm,Huang2024-NatComm,Chen2024,Sun-SciPost2024, HOTopology2, HOTopology3} have been explored, demonstrating that bulk topological invariants and protected edge modes remain well-defined in hyperbolic space.
 Moreover, the concept of topological band nodes has been generalized to negatively curved geometries \cite{Tummuru:2023wuq}, with a corresponding linear scaling of the density of states (DOS) found for lattices where $p/2$ is an odd integer~\cite{Roy_2024}.
-Beyond these topological aspects, a variety of condensed matter phenomena have been investigated in hyperbolic systems, including Hofstadter spectra \cite{Hofstadter1, Hofstadter2}, flat bands \cite{FlatBands1, FlatBands2, FlatBands3, FlatBands4}, strong correlation effects \cite{Roy_2024,StrongCorrelations1,StrongCorrelations2,StrongCorrelations3,leong2025}, non-Hermitian phenomena \cite{Lv2022,hu2024-NHhyper,Shen-PRB2025}, and fracton physics \cite{Fractons1, Fractons2}.
-However, existing tight-binding models for fermions on hyperbolic lattices employ a single scalar amplitude per site and therefore do not include the local-frame transformation law characteristic of spinor fields.
+Beyond these topological aspects, a variety of condensed matter phenomena have been investigated in hyperbolic systems, including Hofstadter spectra \cite{Hofstadter1, Hofstadter2}, flat bands \cite{FlatBands1, FlatBands2, FlatBands3, FlatBands4}, strong correlation effects \cite{Roy_2024,StrongCorrelations1,StrongCorrelations2,StrongCorrelations3, Leong-Roy-PRB2026}, non-Hermitian phenomena \cite{Lv2022,hu2024-NHhyper,Shen-PRB2025}, and fracton physics \cite{Fractons1, Fractons2}. \begingroup Most existing tight-binding models on hyperbolic lattices employ a single scalar amplitude per site and therefore do not include the local-frame transformation law characteristic of spinor fields.
 Their single-particle spectra may display Dirac-like features, but the corresponding lattice degrees of freedom do not by themselves encode the spin connection required by a continuum Dirac theory in curved space. \endgroup